 - Walking: Consider whether the person is walking to look for interest and companionship.
 Are they wanting to continue walking outside each day because it has been their habit to do this?
-Can this continue?
-Can the person you care for be included in purposeful activity? - Aggression: Have a look for triggers that might prompt a reaction.
+Can the person you care for be included in purposeful activity?
+How can you support this to continue? - Aggression: Have a look for triggers that might prompt a reaction.
 Watch for signs of agitation.
 Ask yourself if the person's basic needs for warmth, food, fluid, rest, affection, respect, privacy and dignity are being met.
 Are they in pain, bored, frustrated? - Passive behaviour: Try to include the person in day-to-day activities so that they are not isolated from the world around them.
 When did they last join in activity that prompted pleasant memories, sharing past achievements and family events?
 Ask for a medical opinion and assessment if depression is suspected. - Weight loss and dehydration: Regularly monitor a person's food and fluid intake.
 Try to find out what the person weighs and monitor this as an accurate measure.
 Incorporate the person's choices, preferences and habits when designing mealtimes.
-Be aware of the common signs of dehydration so that intervention can be instigated soon.
+Be aware of the common signs of dehydration so that you can act quickly.